 The Birth of Skanda: Six Sparks of Shiva's Fire

 The birth of Kartikeya is told in several versions across the Puranic and epic corpus.
-The Mahabharata (especially in the Vana Parva and the Anushasana Parva) gives an early form; the Skanda Purana dedicates entire sections to him; Kalidasa's Kumarasambhava renders the divine conception with classical poetic precision.
-The accounts differ in their accents, but they share the central fact: Kartikeya is not conceived through ordinary biological process.
-He is born of Shiva's fire, carried by Agni, deposited on the reeds of the Ganga, and nursed by the six Krittikas.
+The Mahabharata gives early forms in the Vana, Shalya, and Anushasana Parvas; the Skanda Purana dedicates entire sections to him; Kalidasa's Kumarasambhava renders the divine conception with classical poetic precision.
+The accounts differ in their accents, but they share the central fact: Kartikeya is not conceived through an ordinary biological process.
+In the broad Puranic pattern, he is born of Shiva's fire, carried through Agni and Ganga, and nursed by the six Krittikas.
 Each detail matters for reading Mars.

 The Fire That Could Not Be Held